sshtools/uhttpd/README.md

 }
 ```

-This will run a sever in the foreground on `localhost:8080`.
+This will run a server in the foreground on `localhost:8080`.
 Point your browser to [http://localhost:8080/index.txt](http://localhost:8080/index.txt)

 ## About